How to Install Debian 12 on VMware Workstation 17

 Step 1

-If VMware Tools is not installed automatically, the screen resolution of your guest system will be the same as the image below.
-You need to install these tools in order to both fix the screen resolution problem and transfer files with the host.
+For example, you could not install VMware Tools automatically.
+In the meantime, the screen resolution of your guest system will be the same as the image below.
+You need to install these tools for both the screen problem and file transfer with the host.

 Screen Resolution Issue